 3.1.3 speed: this is the time it takes to execute a transaction;

-3.1.4 likelihood of execution and settlement: this is the likelihood that we will be able to complete the transaction and that the transaction will settle; 3.1.5 size: this is the size of the transaction;
+3.1.4 likelihood of execution and settlement: this is the likelihood that we will be able to complete the transaction and that the transaction will settle;

 and